Skip to content

 Importing code

-Tact allows you to import Tact and FunC (opens in a new tab) code — any given .tact or .fc/.func file can be imported into your project using an import keyword.
+Tact allows you to import Tact and FunC code — any given .tact or .fc/.func file can be imported into your project using the import keyword.

-Additionally, Tact compiler has a versatile set of standard libraries, which come bundled in, but not included right away, see Language→Libs→Overview.
+Additionally, Tact compiler has a versatile set of standard libraries, which come bundled in, but not included right away, see Standard libraries overview.

 Import Tact code